top of page

 Your Sexual Health

-Your circulatory system, or blood flow in your body, is what allows men to develop and keep an erection.
-As above, excess sugar can negatively affect your circulatory system and lead to erectile dysfunction (ED).
+Your circulatory system, or blood flow in your body, allows men to develop and keep an erection.
+Excess sugar can negatively affect your circulatory system and lead to erectile dysfunction (ED).

 Your Joints